EleniTr/-dApp/README.md

 <b>Milestones</b>

-1. Create the playlist with 5 different tracks to choose from
+1. Create the playlist with 3 different tracks to choose from
-   A. Create the view in which the tracks will load
+   A. Create the view in which the tracks will load -List of tracks
+   -Buy button for the purchase of a track
+   -Login button
-   B. Connect a database with the songs names, album icon C Create the button which will lead to purchase of a track
+   B. Connect a database with the songs names, album icon
 2. Create a smart contract for the payment
    A. Create the blockchain payment
    1. Initial Block